 integer

-In the next example, we will use characters with numbers and calculate them with another integer value.
+In the next example, we will use string numbers and sum them with another integer value.

 <?php